The formative years – Dyslexia

 The School Years

-I started school early, because if you turned six in September, you attended school that year.
+I started school at 5 years old because the law was that if you turned six in September, you attended school that year.
 I’d have done better in school if I was a little more mature, but I doubt it would have stopped the events that came to pass.

 At twelve the public schools told me parents that I was retarded and would not be allowed to attend junior high school.
 I knew what retarded meant and I was pretty humiliated by this.
 The threat of going to “the class for the retarded” was terrifying.
-It was a small class, of kids who would lined up, holding hands, to walk down the hall to go to lunch!
+It was a small class of kids who would lined up, holding hands, to walk down the hall to go to lunch!
 Some wore helmets, others shuffled, rolling their heads around.
-They were isolated from the mainstream kids.
-Thinking this was my future, well, you can only imagine my angst.
+This class was totally isolated from the mainstream kids and thinking this was my future until I was old enough to leave school, well, you can only imagine my angst.

 Treatment

-I attended extra curricular classes at school, further adding to my embarrassment.
-I also went to after school classes and on weekends, which I simply hated.
-The effort was well placed but how can you make someone see what they can’t see?
-This is a brain visualization processing problem.
+I attended extra curricular classes at school, further adding to my personal embarrassment.
+These effort was well placed but how can you make someone see what they can’t see?
 It’s a brain dysfunction.
 Dyslexia is not curable.
 Whoever has it, has to figure out how to function in this world while having it.
 And I assure you, that you have to do this on your own, for the rest of your life.
 Dyslexia never goes away!
 There’s no pill, no program, no escaping your reality.
-I never wrote on the board for the rest because I can’t spell!
+I never wrote on the board for the rest of my life because I can’t spell!
 I never read out loud in public, as not to humiliate myself.
 I made speeches, lead seminars, even was a magazine publisher, but tried desperately to hide looking stupid or being dyslexic.
 Not being able to read and write is a terrible handicap.
 It affects everything that you do…try reading a recipe…dialing a phone correctly, reading directions, a map, a chart, anything…!

 Special Note

-In defense of my parents letting a little girl navigate Boston alone at twelve, well they grew up just outside Boston, so taking the trolleys was a common practice for them, as all children did in the 30’s.
-There’s a family story told that my dad used to drag around in his shoes, holding on to the back of a trolley in the winter for fun.
-I certainly didn’t inherit his sense of adventure. ,’)
+In defense of my parents, letting a little girl navigate Boston alone at twelve; well, they grew up just outside Boston, so taking the trolleys was common place for them.
+All children did in the 30’s.